 - A. Area Hall Directors: The general administration of student services within each residence hall is the responsibility of the Area Hall Director (AHD), a professional staff member who lives on campus.
-All professional live-in staff members have an office within the AHD's assigned area, and can be reached by contacting the Office of Residence Life or the AHD's individual offices.
+All professional live-in staff members have an office within the AHD's assigned area, and can be reached by contacting the Office of Residence Life or the AHD's individual office.
 Staff members serve as a resource for each resident student and can assist in managing/addressing a wide range of questions, issues, and concerns related to a student's continued success at the College.
-Staff members coordinate and implement educational and social programs, and organize large-scale programs with the intent of promoting an environment that encourages a student's academic and personal growth.
+Staff members assist in creating an inclusive, safe, and supportive environment that encourages a student's academic and personal growth.
+AHDs provide support to students by connecting them with campus resources and providing students with someone to talk to when they're feeling overwhelmed.
 Professional staff members may have additional advising responsibilities for student organizations.
-AHDs work to create an engaging and irresistible living community for all residents. - B. Resident Assistants: A Resident Assistant (RA) is a current student serving as a paraprofessional assigned to a residence hall community.
-These student leaders have taken on the responsibility of acting as a resources for residential students.
+In some situations, AHDs also provide support to off-campus, commuting students. - B. Resident Assistants: A Resident Assistant (RA) is a current student serving as a paraprofessional assigned to a residence hall community.
+These student leaders have taken on the responsibility of acting as a resource for residential students.
 RAs serve as positive role models for students, and strive to aid residents in achieving individual and community goals.
 RAs also help students familiarize themselves with policies and guidelines, as well as help to maintain an environment conducive to learning.
 In addition, RAs organize educational and social programs with the intent of promoting an environment that encourages each student's academic and personal growth.
-RAs work to create an engaging and irresistible living community for all residents. - C. On-Call Residence Life Staff: In emergency situations, residents should not hesitate to call either 911 for police, fire, ambulance, or 630-637-5911 for Campus Safety assistance.
-In non-emergency situations during the daytime hours, residents should first attempt to contact the resident's Resident Assistant (RA), then any other RA in the hall or area, and then the resident's Area Hall Director.
+RAs work to create an engaging and inclusive living community for all residents. - C. On-Call Residence Life Staff: In emergency situations, residents should not hesitate to call either 911 for police, fire, and/or ambulance or 630-637-5911 for Campus Safety assistance.
+In nonemergency situations during the daytime hours, residents should first attempt to contact the resident's Resident Assistant (RA), then any other RA in the hall or area, and then the resident's Area Hall Director.
 In the evenings, on-call RAs are available from 4:30 p.m. to 8:00 a.m. to assist students.
 On-call RAs can be contacted by calling the duty cell phone number posted throughout the respective residence halls.
-For questions or assistance when an RA is not available, residents can contact the resident's Area Hall Director or the Area Hall Director on duty.
-The Area Hall Director on duty can be reached at 630-816-5298.
+For questions or assistance when an RA is not available, residents can contact the resident's Area Hall Director.